 What Sets Us Apart

-The professional husband and wife team at BLEICH LAW OFFICE, P.C. have dedicated their legal careers to helping Yuma County residents obtain fair and just outcomes, regardless of their circumstances.
-For serious, compassionate legal representation, contact Yuma’s premier criminal defense attorneys as soon as possible.
+BLEICH LAW OFFICE, P.C. is dedicated to helping Yuma County residents obtain fair and just outcomes, regardless of their circumstances.
+For serious, compassionate legal representation, contact Yuma’s premier criminal defense attorney as soon as possible.